hashxim/hconMD/Work_MD/The Second Brain.md

 When we engage with the material itself (writing summary of the book, writing tweet storm from podcast etc.) rather than relying on pre-existing material, we end up becoming much more familiar with it.
 Whatever you read or listen, make notes as that will act as treasure trove for your future work.

 ## Principle 9: Make it easier for your future self
+ Notes created  currently would be consumed by future self.
+Try to make it easy to get idea about what you wer